Grace Giving

 17 Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.
 18 For the Scripture says, "You shall not muzzle an ox when it treads out the grain," and, "The laborer deserves his wages."
 (1 Timothy 5:17-18)

-Note: There are pastors/elders who are not primarily focused on teaching, and they are to be liberally cared for because they are still making sure the church is equipped to know and follow Jesus.
-However, Paul also says to especially make sure you care for those whose job is not just to lead the church but also carry the primary responsibility of preaching and teaching the Word of God to the entire church.
+Note: Some pastors/elders are not primarily focused on teaching, but they are nonetheless to be liberally cared for because they are still making sure the church is equipped to know and follow Jesus.
+However, Paul then emphasizes that the church should give a double portion to the pastors whose primary duty is to preach and teach the Word of God to the entire church!

 To bring all this together, I want to take you to one more passage of Scripture, then I’ll close with a challenge.